25 - 1 - Great Films

 Screenplay: Cesare Zavatini / Oreste Biancoli

 Antonio is unemployed in war-torn Italy after WWII.
-Like so many others, he and his young son struggle to survive, and he finally gets a job hanging posters.
-His new bicycle is a necessity for work, and it is stolen.
+Like so many others, he and his young son struggle to survive, until he finally gets a job hanging posters.
+His new bicycle is a necessity for work, but alas, soon it is stolen.
 He and his son frantically search the streets of Rome to find it.
-He finds the thief who took it, but he can’t prove it.
+He finds the thief who took it, but dilemma is, he can’t prove it.
 Now desperate, should he steal another one to keep his job?
 He says, “There’s a cure for everything except death.”
-This heartbreaking story does end with his little family intact.
-Filmed by De Sica in gritty black and white, this was great example of Italian Neo-Realism, and filmed entirely with non-professional actors.
+This heartbreaking story does end still with his little family intact.
+Filmed by Italian director, Vittorio De Sica, in gritty black and white, this was great example of Italian Neo-Realism, and it was entirely filmed willingly with non-professional actors.
 Truly an amazing experience for film lovers!

 6. LAWRENCE OF ARABIA (1962) (Bio.)
 U.K.